KQask/KQask/README.md

 ###

-<p align="left">Hey there, I am currently pursuing a Computer Engineering degree and have a passion in developing kernel drivers, and anything that involves low level system development. <br><br>Veni, vidi, vici - Julius Caesar</p>
+<p align="left">Hey there, I am currently pursuing a Computer Engineering degree and have a passion in developing kernel drivers, and anything that involves low level system development. <br><br>Per aspera ad astra</p>